Our verdict

 Who should NOT buy this basketball shoe from Nike

-Those with wide feet are also not expected to enjoy the KD 15 or any shoe from the KD line for that matter.
-Kevin Durant's feet, the obvious bases for the shoe's design, are recognized by fans for being narrow.
+We don't expect those with wide feet to enjoy the KD 15 or any shoe from the KD line for that matter.
+Kevin Durant's feet, the obvious basis for the shoe's design, are recognized by fans for being narrow.
 The Cosmic Unity is a good alternative.
-Other reasonable options are the Nike LeBron 19 and most of the shoes from LeBron James's multiple shoe lines with Nike.
+Other reasonable options that we could think of are the Nike Ja 1 and most of the shoes from LeBron James's multiple shoe lines with Nike.

 nike-kd-15-lab-test.JPG